larsjsol/NavGrid/README.md

 7. Hit Play!

 ## Class Overview
 Examining the headers for `AGridPawn`, `ANavGridExamplePC` and `UGridMovementComponent` are probably good starting points for figuring out how this plugin works.
-I've tried to make the code as readable as possible.
+You probably want to extend `AGridPawn` and create you own player controller for your project.

-A few of the central classes are summarized below.
+A few of the classes are summarized below.

 ### ANavGrid
 Represents the grid.
 It is responsible for pathfinding.